• Skip to primary navigation

 • ×

-Home » Vegan Filipino Recipes » Best Ginataang Kalabasa
+Home » Lunch & Dinner » Side Dishes » Best Ginataang Kalabasa

 Best Ginataang Kalabasa

-This vegan Ginataang Kalabasa is one of the simple Filipino vegetable dishes that you will make.
-It’s full of nutrients, heartwarming, and a great dish to eat with steamed rice!
+This healthy Ginataang Kalabasa is one of the most simple Filipino vegetable dish you will make!
+It's full of nutrient dense vegetables like kalabasa and moringa leaves, heartwarming, and a great dish to eat with steamed rice!

 Love Filipino vegetable recipes?
 Try my Easy Jackfruit Humba, Vegan Laswa (Vegetable Soup), Bicol Express (Tofu with Vegetables), or Stir Fry Mung Beans.